BcIII: Sources

 BcIII can be isolated from the venom of the sea anemone Bunodosoma caissarum.

 Chemistry

 BcIII belongs to Type 1 sea anemone neurotoxins, which target the α-subunits of voltage-gated sodium channels (Nav1.x).
-It has 48 amino acids and a molecular mass of 4.976 atomic mass units.
+It has 48 amino acids and a molecular mass of 4.976 kDa.
 The secondary structure of BcIII consists of 4.0% α-helixes, 43.4% β-strands, 21.3% β-turns and 31.3% is unordered.
 The three-dimensional structure of BcIII can be found on SWISS-MODEL.

 Figure 1: The amino acid sequence of BcIII.

 Target

 BcIII binds to voltage-gated sodium channels on site 3, which is the extracellular loop connecting the segments S3 and S4 (the voltage sensor segment) of domain IV.
 BcIII has the biggest effect on Nav1.1 and Nav1.5 (Table 1).
 However, the affinity of BCIII to these sodium channels is relatively low in comparison with other toxins in the same family such as ATX-II and AFT-II.

 Table 1: The affinity of BcIII to different sodium channels based on EC50 data.